 - Services: Kalasuntti lean-to-shelter with a campfire site.

-- The Trail in the Northern part of Lake Hamarinjärvi, 3,9 km, starts from the Kirjakkala ironworks village, rises up to the Nikkallio rock and comes down to the shore of Lake Hamarinjärvi.
+- The Onnelannummi Trail, 3,9 km in the Northern part of Lake Hamarinjärvi starts from the Kirjakkala ironworks village, rises up to the Nikkallio rock and comes down to the shore of Lake Hamarinjärvi.

 - Starting point: Kirjakkala ironworks village (Hamarinjärventie 88, Salo)

-- Services: A campfire site, accomodation in the Kirjakkala ironworks village, a rentable camping ground for groups.
+- Services: A campfire site, accommodation in the Kirjakkala ironworks village, a rentable camping ground for groups.